This post was updated for content on January 25, 2021. Existing comments have not been removed or edited.

 Get Back to Life without Pain

-If you are suffering from joint pain, we encourage you to contact us today to schedule a complimentary consultation.
-During your visit, a board certified Flexogenix® physician will review your case and determine if you are a candidate for our non-surgical treatments.
+If you are suffering from joint pain, we encourage you to contact us today to schedule a no-cost consultation.
+During your visit, a board certified Flexogenix® physician will review your case and give you a personalized treatment plan to relieve your pain and improve your life.
 We look forward to meeting you!